Home

 ROUND/HIP

 The back of the cow called the round or hip, is the entire upper leg.
-Beef roast from this area are lean and less tender.
+Cooking roast beef from the round is lean and less tender.
 Round cuts are best suited for moist-heating .

 Top Round Roast (Inside Round)(Oven) Sirloin Tip Roast (Round Tip Roast)(Oven)